REGISTER

 In this course you will complete your introduction to the Latin grammar system.
 You will finish reading Lingua Latina: Familia Romana as well as dip into Luigi Miraglia's sparkling prose renditions of famous episodes from Greco-Roman mythology.
 And you will continue to read, speak, and understand Latin as its own language – rather than as a code that needs translating into English first.

-• Intermediate Latin I: Introduction to Latin Prose (L201)
+• Intermediate Latin I: The Fables of Phaedrus (L201)

-• Intermediate Latin II: Introduction to Latin Poetry (L202)
+• Intermediate Latin II: Livy and the History of Rome (L202)

 • Advanced Latin I: Ovidii Metamorphoses (L301)